 Don't forget to use #ShoalsMomProm

-Last years Shoals Mom Prom raised $15,500.00 for our rural access grant initiatives.
+Last years Shoals Mom Prom was canceled due to COVID-19.
+Our 2019 Mom Prom raised $15,500.00 for our rural access grant initiatives.

 In 2019 we were able to fully fund our Hannah Ellis Grant for Midwifery $6,000

 We issued 2 grants for $2500 specifically to train Doulas that are women of color in the state of Alabama Thanks to partnerships with Baobab Birth Collective and Shoals Doula Group.
 Florence had no labor support that were women of color, now we have 4 in progress.

 We partnered with Evidence Based Birth to train 2 Alabama women as Evidence Based Birth Instructors.

 We have ordered educational documentary DVDs with information about the importance of a fully integrated care system where the medical world and midwifery world work together to improve continuity of care and outcomes.
 Each county in Alabama will receive their own copy for a public library by the end of 2020.

 We sponsored Huntsville Mom Prom to promote the International Cesarean Awareness Network (ICAN) of Huntsville so that they could continue to issue their doula grant for expectant mothers.

 Mom Prom is a fun night out with friends for a great cause!
 It has been a wildly successful event in the Huntsville area for the past 4 years and it has enabled their local non profit ICAN OF HUNTSVILLE to make a huge difference in their community while having a great time!
 We routinely work together with our Huntsville friends to help make both mom proms tWe are a registered MOM PROM.
 Visit www.momprom.org for more information on finding a mom prom near you!